Flavor of Love season 3: "'The Neverwed Game"

-Right before eliminations started, Seezinz wanted to make an apology to the twins, but the twins didn't accept that.
+Right before eliminations started, Seezinz wanted to make an apology to the twins, but the twins did not accept that.
 But Flav saw that she was true to her feelings.
 Black and Sinceer received their clocks next.
 Then, Flav asked Tree if she is still into her ex.
 Tree responded with a no and got her clock.
+Flav addressed Prototype about the conversation from earlier about drinking and smoking, and said he wasn't ready to change his ways, and eliminated her.
 Then it was down to the twins.
 Flav said that it was the toughest decision he ever made, so he then picked Thing 2 to stay, and said goodbye to Thing 1.
-Sinceer said that her new goal is to get every person who doesn't belong there out of the house until she's the last woman standing.
+Sinceer said that her new goal is to get every person who does not belong there out of the house until she's the last woman standing.